Why seek counseling?

 How do I make an appointment and how long will it take to get an appointment?

-.
-You may reach the answering message if Glory or April are with someone or out of the office.
+Simply call the Counselor, (x7340) or (x7378).
+If the counselors are in session or out of the office, you may reach their voice mail.
 Leave your name and number and they will get back to you usually within the same day.

 Usually you will be able to get an appointment the next day or at your earliest convenience.
 However, during very busy times of the semester, it may be necessary to wait a few days.

 If you are in a crisis situation and/or suicidal and you need to be seen immediately, please be sure to indicate that when you call.
-Glory and April have daily times left open for emergencies.
+The counselors have daily times left open for emergencies.

 Will the Counselor tell my parents or anyone else about my counseling?